Lucy-Forrest-Lab/AlignMe/Intro.md

 sequences, and a so-called similarity-score file, containing the user-defined composition of the similarity scores (sections 3 and 5 ).

-New in Version 1.2:

--   The user can define any number of constraints or anchors.
-The anchors can be tuned in strength from preference to enforcement (section 4.4).
+The user can define any number of constraints or anchors.
+The anchors can be tuned in strength from preference to enforcement.

--   Pairwise alignments can be performed in a batch mode, which is most relevant for the server

 To get an overview of available options call: